Frequently Asked Questions – Sprint IP Relay

 How do I receive calls from my hearing callers via the mobile app and/or computer?

-A Sprint IP user must have an assigned 10 digit number and be logged into the applications (sprintip.com or Sprint IP Relay app) to make or receive calls.
 A hearing caller dials your Sprint IP 10-digit number and connects to a Relay agent to complete the call.
 If you are not available, the Relay Agent will ask the hearing caller if they would like to leave a Text Mail message.
-The Relay agent can send a message from the hearing caller to the Sprint IP user’s email address located in their profile.
+The Relay Agent can send an email message from the hearing caller to the Sprint IP user’s email address located in their profile.

 Do you offer Sprint IP in Spanish?